rafay99-epic/rafay99-epic/README.md

 ### **I’m Abdul Rafay**
 ### **a Web Developer, Application Developer, IT Consultant.**

-⚒️ I build websites, design application for different people.
+- ⚒️ I build websites, design application for different people.

-💼 I have 2 years of experience in designing Products, building websites and contribute code to the open source community.
+- 💼 I have 2 years of experience in designing Products, building websites and contribute code to the open source community.
+- 🌱 I’m currently learning everything 🤣

-📖 I’m learning about Linux Server, Machine Learning and a die heart Linux User.
+- 📖 I’m learning about Linux Server, Machine Learning and a die heart Linux User.
 My vision to make all software accessible to everyone.

-👀 Check out my some of my running project on my GitHub pages and give some feedback.
+- 👀 Check out my some of my running project on my GitHub pages and give some feedback.

 Do you have a project or need a Solution?
 Then (•̪●)=ε/̵͇̿̿/’̿’̿ ̿ ̿̿ ̿ ̿””